aisingapore/TagUI/README.md

 frame|frame name **&#124;** subframe name if any|next step or block in frame/subframe
-popup|url keyword of popup window to look for|next step or block in popup window { and }|use { to start block and } to end block|define step/code block api|full url (including parameters) of api call|call api and print response dom|javascript code for document object model|run code in dom context js|javascript statements (skip auto-detection)|treat as JS code explicitly
+popup|url keyword of popup window to look for|next step or block in popup window { and }|use { to start block and } to end block|define step/code block api|full url (including parameters) of api call|call api save response to api_result dom|javascript code for document object model|run code in dom context js|javascript statements (skip auto-detection)|treat as JS code explicitly
 //|user comments (ignored during execution)|add user comments